 - Reduction of fuel used by Vanderbilt’s fleet of vehicles by conversion to electric-powered vehicles and size reduction.
 Installation of 19 new electric car charging stations on VU campus.

-- Three projects involving solar generation: a partnership with TVA to install solar-powered electric car charging stations, an array of solar thin films at the power house as a part of the first Green Fund Project, and installation of four solar-powered electronics charging stations throughout campus as part of a Green Fund Project, and the installation of a 120 gallon solar hot water heating system and a solar photovoltaic system on the Currey Tennis Center as part of the Green Fund.
+- Four projects involving solar generation: a partnership with TVA that installed 10 solar-powered electric car charging stations, an array of solar thin films at the power house as a part of the first Green Fund Project, installation of four solar-powered electronics charging stations throughout campus as part of a Green Fund Project, and the installation of a 120 gallon solar hot water heating system and a solar photovoltaic system on the Currey Tennis Center as part of the Green Fund.